 - Security best practices and performance tweaks to keep things smooth

-What is L2TP over IPsec and why EdgeRouter X can use it
+What is L2TP over IPsec and why EdgeRouter X can use it Does microsoft have vpn and what you should know about Windows built-in VPN, Azure VPN Gateway, and third-party options 2026

 - L2TP provides the tunnel for remote-access VPN, while IPsec handles the encryption and authentication.
 Together, they offer a robust, widely supported solution without extra VPN client software on the router side.